marcosvdotcom/Fall25_LibResearch/content/0-prep.md

 ## Good to Great Research Questions

-What seperates a Great research question from a good one?
+What seperates a great research question from a good one?

 A _good_ research question has the following qualities: